Charlotte Motor Vehicle Accidents Charlotte Motor Vehicle Accidents

 Right after a collision occurs, we recommend that those involved do the following:

 • Gather evidence: If it is safe to do so at the scene of the crash, we always recommend that accident victims gather as much evidence as possible.
-This can include using a cell phone or another type of camera to take photographs of everything at the scene, including vehicle damage, causes of the crash, debris, injuries, traffic and weather conditions, and more.
+This can include using a cell phone or another type of camera to take photographs of everything at the scene, including vehicle damage, causes of the crash, debris, car accident injuries, traffic and weather conditions, and more.
 Additionally, the names and contact information of any witnesses should be gathered.

 In the days and weeks that follow a collision, there are other steps that drivers can take to help ensure their insurance claim or personal injury lawsuit will be successful.
 This includes:

-• Contact an attorney: When you contact a Charlotte motor vehicle accident lawyer, you will be gaining an advocate with the resources necessary to handle every aspect of your case.
+• Contact an attorney: When you contact a Charlotte car accident lawyer, you will be gaining an advocate with the resources necessary to handle every aspect of your case.
 An attorney will take over all communication with other parties involved, including the insurance carriers.
 An attorney will also use their resources to gather additional evidence to help prove liability, including video surveillance from nearby buildings, information from law enforcement officials, and more.

 • Coverage of all accident-related medical bills